-The text was originally prepared to cover the 22 million km2 (11 million of which is affected by permafrost) of the Union of Soviet Socialist Republics but the subsequent breakup of that political entity necessitated retitling.
+The text was originally prepared to cover the 22 million km (11 million of which is affected by permafrost) of the Union of Soviet Socialist Republics but the subsequent breakup of that political entity necessitated retitling.
 As the former USSR encompassed much of Palearctic [Palaearctic of some texts] of zoogeographers, exclusive only of western Europe and southern Asia, the revised title in appropriate.
 The author, Nikolai N. Szcerbak (1927-1998) had excellent credentials as a long-time staff member of the zoological museum of the Ukrainian SSR Academy of Sciences Zoology Institute and, later, the Ukrainian Natural History Museum.
 He participated in almost 60 expeditions, visiting every area of the USSR, and authored or coauthored 24 monographs, 12 popular science books, and close to 300 scientific articles.
 From the title one expects a volumen equivalent to the 1999 Amphibians of the Former Soviet Union by S. L. Kuzmin (reviewed 2002 in The Canadian Field-Naturalist 116(4): 665-666) but much less detail is delivered here, not surprising in that over four times the number of reptiles are covered compared to the amphibians (165 vs 40).

 There are only 11 pages of introductory general material and a herpetological overview of the eastern Palearctic and its subdivisions.
 The bulk of the text, 220 pages, is keys and species accounts.
-The latter give Distribution (for former USSR and extralimital), Natural History (including habitat, food, activity, fecundity, incubation or gestation, size at hatching or birth, age of maturity and maximum size), Status (abundance and if at risk), References and Remarks, the latter including taxonomic notes and subspecies recognition Canadian provincial guides to Alberta and Saskatchewan, however, are included.
-A bibliography includes 543 entries.
-A detailed form for reporting incidental observations and a map of Montana counties conclude the book.
+The latter give Distribution (for former USSR and extralimital), Natural History (including habitat, food, activity, fecundity, incubation or gestation, size at hatching or birth, age of maturity and maximum size), Status (abundance and if at risk), References and Remarks, the latter including taxonomic notes and subspecies recognition and range.
+There is an outline map of the former USSR for each species with the range indicated in black.
+The centre of the book has 194 adequate colour photographs depicting habitats (half page each) and species and subspecies (a third of a page each), the latter most often on natural backgrounds.